-Before installing a solar panel system, you may want to ask your insurance provider if solar panels are covered by home insurance.
+Before installing a solar panel system, you may want to ask your insurance provider: are solar panels covered by home insurance?

 Installing Solar Panels

 As part of your installation, you might also want to find out how to fix your solar panels and what type of coverage is available if you ever have an electric or physical issue.
-For example, it will be useful to look into performance warranties, product warranties and home and contents insurance.
+For example, it would be useful to look into performance warranties, product and/or manufacturer's warranty, and home and contents insurance to keep your solar system protected.

 Performance Warranties

-If your solar panels have stopped working (after they’ve been installed) and this is not due to an insured event, your home insurance will not cover you.
+If your solar panels have stopped working (after they've been installed) and this is not due to an insured event, your home insurance will not cover you when it comes time for an insurance claim.
 It would be best to contact your solar system provider and look into its performance warranties that might be available to you.
+This may also include your solar battery system.

 Product Warranties

-Generally, solar panels last for up to 25 years [2] but any physical or electrical issues that cause the solar panels to fail or not perform will fall under coverage from the product warranty.
+Generally, rooftop solar panels last for up to 25 years [2] - any physical or electrical issues that cause the solar panels to fail or not perform will fall under coverage from the product warranty.

 Home and Contents Insurance

 At Budget Direct, loss or damage to solar systems and solar panels due to an insured event are covered under Home Insurance.
-We’ll also cover the breakage of a solar panel when you’re a homeowner with Home Building Insurance or you’re a tenant with Contents Insurance.
+We'll also cover the breakage of a solar panel when you're a homeowner with Home Building Insurance or you're a tenant with Contents Insurance and responsible for these items under your lease agreement.

 How do solar panels affect insurance?